 You have to input each word or radical by yourself which makes the memorizing process even more intense.
 Sounds silly but I think it’s a really big thing.
 Apart from that, you learn the different readings and actual vocabulary for the learned Kanji which is oh-so-important.

 Honestly, I’m hooked and biting my ass that I didn’t start earlier with WaniKani.
-Japanese video-games were a small factor why I wanted to learn Japanese in the first place and I’m probably not the only one with this as a motivational-backround.
-The guys over at tofugu like their video-games as well and made the genius like decision to make learning Kanji and vocabulary more like playing a video-game.
-With different levels to reach, lots of statistics to look at and a tight community to connect with.
+Japanese video games were a small factor in why I wanted to learn Japanese in the first place and I’m probably not the only one with this as a motivational background.
+The guys over at tofugu like their video games as well and made the genius decision to make learning Kanji and vocabulary more like playing a video game.
+With different levels to reach, lots of statistics to look at, and a tight community to connect with.
 Well done boys!